corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 You can also use Corda Node CLI to test your CorDapp.
 This tool lets you perform the same tests as Swagger UI, but you do not need a web browser to run it.

 1. Add a node to Corda Node CLI so you can use the endpoint to run flows.
-Use the HTTP RPC port you noted earlier:
+Use the HTTP RPC port you noted when [deploying the CorDapp](#deploy-the-cordapp-using-corda-cli):

 ```
 corda-node-cli endpoint add -n earth --basic-auth -u earthling -P password https://localhost:<port>/api/v1/